Spain's Tax Agency (AEAT) is launching Verifactu, a new invoicing system that changes how freelancers and small companies issue invoices.

 Until then, AEAT and software providers are preparing tools to make the switch easy.

-AEAT will launch a free Verifactu app in to help small businesses and freelancers comply.
+AEAT will launch a free Verifactu app to help small businesses and freelancers comply.

 You'll be able to log in through AEAT's website, fill in your invoice details, and the system will automatically send them to AEAT.
 Each invoice will get its QR code and verification number.